Assessment of Courses Policy

 Purpose

-This policy should be read with the Assessment (Coursework, Tests and Examinations) Procedures (the “Procedures”).
+Note: this policy should be read with the Assessment of Courses Procedures (the “Procedures”) and Assessment of Courses Guidelines.

 Policy